Andy Strote, Author

 After a summer of thinking about the next steps, I started the next agency, Context Creative, with one partner, Lionel Gadoury, and one employee.

-Similar to Fireworks, we had a staff of 28 and provided integrated creative services to corporate and government clients.
+Like Fireworks, we provided integrated creative services to corporate and government clients.

-After 15 years, I sold my shares to my partners.
+After 15 years, with Context at about 30 staff, I retired, selling my shares to my partners.
 Context still prospers today.

 I’ve been fortunate to work with great designers, art directors, photographers, filmmakers, animators, illustrators, and programmers.

-I’ve also had the guidance of two helpful accountants—you’ll read about it in the book.
+I’ve also had the guidance of two helpful accountants—you’ll read about it in the books.

 Many creatives, whether working as freelancers or in small agencies, run into problems.
-Often, it’s not because of their creative output but because they don’t know enough about running a business.
+Often, it’s not because of their creative output but because they don’t know enough about managing a business.

-This book is for you if you want to improve your freelance business or start your agency.
+This book is for you if you want to start an agency or grow your existing one.

 I will help you build a solid foundation for your business.
 With this knowledge, you’ll be able to focus your creativity on what you love doing.

-What this book will do is guide you on the business side.
-As a business owner, you have to excel at your craft and your business.
+What the books will do is guide you on the business side.
+Whether you’re a solo freelancer or an agency owner, you’re a business owner.
+That means you have to excel at your craft and your business.

 It may not come naturally to you, but you can learn.
 I did, and so can you.